gonelli/critique/README.md

 - Sign up and Login screen orders
 - Segue from expanded review to profile
-- Fix table view crash when quickly reloading**
 - Add own reviews to Feed
 - Night mode for Discovery
 - QA Testing
+- Fix table view crash when quickly reloading**
+- No Internet Crash**

 ## Notes: